ryuji-konishi/AplacChat/README Setup chat on AWS EC2.md

 Now you can see 'hello world' top page when you access to your EC2 instance domain URL with web browser.

 ## Start APLaC Chat
+We use tmux here so that the web server keeps running after closing the ssh terminal.

 ### 1. Login with SSH and start a new session on tumx
 ```
 $ tmux new -s chat